How to Become an Ultrasound Technician

 Ultrasound Technician Certification Process

-• Certification: When a professional certifying organization certifies that a technician has met all requirements of knowledge and competency; this certification is valid nationwide.
+• Certification: This is when a professional certifying organization certifies that a technician has met all requirements of knowledge and competency.
+It is valid nationwide.

 • Licensure: Individual states issue licenses, which grant you, the technician, the ability to legally practice in that state under its specific regulations.
 The only states that require licensure for ultrasound technicians are New Hampshire, New Mexico, North Dakota, and Oregon.